The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

 Doping in sports relies primarily on the misuse and abuse of commercially available medicines, as well as compounds in development that are not as well-known or easily detected.
 To support WADA in its efforts to address this issue, Astellas identifies compounds solely developed by Astellas or its affiliates with the potential for sport-related doping abuse and cooperates in sharing relevant information to aid WADA in the organization’s development of detection methods for these compounds.
 Additionally, Astellas cooperates with WADA to minimize the risk of misuse of compounds with doping potential during clinical trials to avoid opportunities for abuse.

-Astellas has set forth global policies concerning quality assurance in the Astellas Quality Assurance Manual.
-Based on this manual, we prepare guidelines and standard operating procedures concerning quality assurance systems and operational management and procedures for a variety of quality assurance related activities at the global, regional and national levels.
+Astellas has set forth the quality assurance function and activities in the Quality Manual.
+The Quality Manual sits on the apex of the document management system hierarchy.
+Underneath the Quality Manual, policies, standard operating procedures, and guidelines exist defining quality assurance systems and operational management and procedures for a variety of quality assurance-related activities at the global, regional and national levels.
 Education and training programs are implemented to promote understanding and awareness of these matters.

 These documents are revised periodically and as necessary.
 We respond swiftly to developments in the external environment, such as regulatory changes and amendments.

-Astellas is continuously improving the pharmacovigilance system by strengthening collaboration between the pharmacovigilance organization and other relevant departments, affiliates and licensing partners.
-This is to support provision of trustworthy products and the proper use of those products, along with addressing regulatory requirements.
+Astellas is continuously improving its pharmacovigilance (PV) system by strengthening collaboration between its PV function and other relevant functions, affiliates and licensing partners.
+This is to respond to expansion of product strategies and advance the provision of trustworthy product information and proper product use, along with compliance with regulatory requirements.

 Technology Development & Manufacturing